SCCAR Office Guidelines for Phased Re-Opening

 - In-person activities must be by appointment only;

 - Face coverings are required to be worn at all times by real estate brokers, their clients, and industry partners (e.g. appraisers, inspectors, photographers, stagers, etc.).
 Brokers may not provide services to any client who does not wear a face covering; and

 - The persons on site must strictly follow social distancing guidelines by remaining at least six feet apart at all times.

 Phase 2 counties include: Adams, Benton, Chelan, Clallam, Clark, Cowlitz, Douglas, Franklin, Grant, Jefferson, King, Kitsap, Klickitat, Okanogan, Pierce, San Juan, Skagit, Snohomish, Spokane, Walla Walla, Whatcom, and Yakima.

 Phase 3 counties include: Asotin, Columbia, Ferry, Garfield, Grays Harbor, Island, Kittitas, Lewis, Lincoln, Mason, Pacific, Pend Oreille, Skamania, Stevens, Thurston, Wahkiakum, and Whitman.

 Brokers must adhere to the “phase” protocols for the county where the property is located, regardless of the location of the broker’s office or home.
-Brokers conducting real estate activities in a Phase 1 county, must continue to abide by the Phase 1 protocols, which include only allowing two persons in a property, including the broker, at one time.

 Applying for Unemployment